mrmichaelgallen/Course-Work-TTA/Python/PythonInTwoDays/readme.md

 ***

 #### Notes
 The files contained in this folder are from Richard Wagstaff drills in Python Day Two.
-These are not my original code, but step by step follow along to learn Python.
+These are not my original code, but a step by step follow along to learn Python.

 Michael Allen